* 19th Year Online *

-The Best Time To Plan For A Divorce Is Before You Marriage Falls Apart
+The Best Time To Plan For A Divorce Is Before Your Marriage Falls Apart

-Me and a friend of mine were getting divorced around the same time.
+Me and a friend were going through divorces around the same time.

-2 guys, the same age, each divorcing their wives, each with one child as a result of the marriage, living in the same area, and the same court systems.
+2 guys, the same age, each divorcing their wives, each with one child as a result of the marriage, living in the same area, and the same court system.

 My friend completely lost his ass.
-House had to be sold, the wife moved out of state with his kid, he had nothing.
+House had to be sold, the wife moved out of state with his kid.

 What was the significant difference?
-I had a kick-ass plan and had done some strategic groundwork before my divorce started.
+I had a solid plan and had done some strategic groundwork before my divorce started.
 He kept his head in the sand and hoped for the best.

-The information you are getting ready to buy documents the steps I took to completely kick ass in my divorce.
+The information you are getting ready to buy documents the steps I took to create a competitive advantage in my divorce.

 Curious about the results I achieved by following this plan?